translate/translate/docs/guides/creating_a_terminology_list_from_your_existing_translations.rst

 ===============================================

-We will not be able to identify terminology within bodies of text, we are only going to extract short bit of text ie ones that are between 1 and 3 words long.
+We will not be able to identify terminology within bodies of text, we are only going to extract short bit of text i.e. ones that are between 1 and 3 words long.

 ::